Visitors to the Library

 Welcome to the University of Chicago Library!

 The University of Chicago Library welcomes visitors to its spaces and to consult its collections.
-We also want to ensure any visit to the Library is enjoyable, welcoming, and safe.

 Before Your Visit